jlacar/aoc2015/README-Day18.md

         }
     }

-This tidied up the outer loop a little bit but only shifted noise into the inner loop.
+This tidied up the outer loop a little but only shifted noise into the inner loop.
 The code still wasn't clear enough for my eyes to just glide over it.
 However, I could now see a way to reveal intent by extracting the `if-else` expression.

 Again, the guiding question "What does this piece of code do and how can we make it say that in a simpler, more straightforward way?"